AlasdairNE/sCRM/inst/app/markdown/info_buttons_docs/spp_inflight_features.md

 - **Nocturnal Activity**, expressed as a proportion of daytime flight activity levels (Beta distributed)

+- **Macro-avoidance** rate and **Meso-avoidance** rate, expressing the proportion of birds that avoid entering the wind farm (macro) or the proportion that avoid the rotor-swept area of the turbines (meso) (Trunc.
+Normal upper bounded at 1)

 - **Basic Avoidance** rate (for Option 1 and 2) and **Extended Avoidance** rate (for Option 3 and 4), expressing the probability that a bird flying on a collision course with a turbine will take evading action (Beta distributed)